Symptoms depend on which artery is blocked and how severe the blockage is.

 The diagnosis of occlusive peripheral arterial disease is based on the symptoms and the results of a physical examination.
 Doctors examine the skin of the legs or arms, noting the color and temperature and pressing gently to see how quickly color returns after pressure is removed.
 These observations can help doctors determine whether circulation is adequate.
 Procedures that directly measure blood pressure or blood flow are also done.

 Blood pressure measurement is done using a standard blood pressure cuff and a special electronic stethoscope.
 The systolic blood pressure is measured in both arms and both legs.
-If blood pressure in the ankle is lower than that in the arms by a certain amount (< 85% of arm pressure), blood flow to the legs is inadequate, and occlusive peripheral arterial disease is diagnosed.
+The pressure should be the same in the arms and legs.
+If blood pressure in the ankle is lower than that in the arms by a certain amount (less than 90% of arm pressure), blood flow to the legs is inadequate, and occlusive peripheral arterial disease is diagnosed.
 If doctors suspect a blockage in an arm artery, they measure systolic blood pressure in both arms.
 Pressure that is consistently higher in one arm suggests a blockage in the arm with lower blood pressure, and occlusive peripheral arterial disease is diagnosed.

 Pulse assessment is also useful to assess blood flow.
 A doctor or nurse assesses each pulse, including those at the armpits, elbows, wrists, groin, ankles, and feet, and those behind the knees.
 The pulse in arteries beyond the blockage may be weak or absent.
 For example, if doctors suspect a blockage in a leg artery, they check the pulse below a certain point in the leg.
 For arteries in which the pulse is inaccessible, such as the renal arteries, procedures that provide images of blood flow are done.
 A stethoscope is used to listen for abnormal sounds caused by turbulent blood flow through a narrowed artery (bruits).